 Research

-The influence of the El Nino-Southern Oscillation (ENSO) in the Asian monsoon region can persist through the post-ENSO summer, after the Sea Surface Temperature (SST) anomalies in the tropical Pacific have dissipated.
-The long persistence of coherent post-ENSO anomalies is caused by a positive feedback due to interbasin ocean-atmospheric coupling, known as the Indo-Western Pacific Ocean Capacitor (IPOC) effect, though the feedback mechanism itself does not necessarily rely on the antecedence of ENSO events, suggesting the potential for substantial internal variability independent of ENSO.
-To investigate the respective role of ENSO forcing and non-ENSO internal variability, we conduct ensemble “forecast” experiments with a full-physics, globally coupled atmosphere-ocean model initialized from a multi-decadal tropical Pacific pacemaker simulation.
+The feedback mechanism behind the IPOC effect does not necessarily rely on the antecedence of ENSO events, suggesting the potential for substantial internal variability independent of ENSO.
+We investigate the respective role of ENSO forcing and non-ENSO internal variability by conducting ensemble “forecast” experiments with a coupled atmosphere-ocean model initialized from a multi-decadal tropical Pacific pacemaker simulation.
 The leading mode of internal variability as represented by the forecast-ensemble spread resembles the post-ENSO IPOC, despite the absence of antecedent ENSO forcing by design.
 The persistent atmospheric and oceanic anomalies in the leading mode highlight the positive feedback mechanism in the internal variability.
 The large sample size afforded by the ensemble spread allows us to identify robust non-ENSO precursors of summer IPOC variability, including a cool SST patch over the tropical Northwestern Pacific, a warming patch in the tropical Northern Atlantic, and downwelling oceanic Rossby waves in the tropical Indian Ocean south of the equator.
-The pathways by which the precursors develop into the summer IPOC mode and the implications for improved predictability are discussed.

 Publication: